The Real Cost of Starting a Podcast in 2026 (Equipment, Time, and Hidden Expenses)

 • Two-hour recording session: £150

-• Includes: Professional equipment, multi-camera video, audio engineering, and professional environment
+• Includes professional equipment, multi-camera video, audio engineering and a professional environment

 • Minimal post-production needed: 1–2 hours max